raspberrypilearning/oracle-raspberrypi-weather-station/en/step_3.md

    ![](images/build_13.jpg)

-1. Use a credit card placed between the pins on the receptacle to angle each row of pins outwards a little, to ensure a good contact is made.
+1. Use a credit card placed between the pins on the header to angle each row of pins outwards a little, to ensure a good contact is made.

    ![](images/build_14.jpg)
    ![](images/build_15.jpg)